andreasZel/devops_with_kubernetes_project_server/README.md

 '
 ```

-the rest will be done when pushing changes and if you follow class instructions on how to setup autosync.
+the rest will be done when pushing changes and if you follow class instructions on how to setup autosync